Energy Performance Certificates (EPCs)

 For a full example of an energy performance certificate, visit the DirectGov website or click here.

-The EPC provides a list of things the property owner can do to improve energy efficiency.
+The Energy performance Certificate provides a list of things the property owner can do to improve energy efficiency.
 It outlines the typical savings per year and the potential performance ratings after the improvements have been made.

 Explanatory text is provided on each measure to help the reader decide what is involved in taking the suggested action.
 This includes information on which improvements may be eligible for funding through the government's Green Deal (see below).